It is right to recognise Palestine, but it will not change reality

 Editorial: The UK recognising a Palestinian state is a welcome rally to hope and a cry of condemnation, but it is unlikely to change Israel’s policy or to speed up bringing such a state into being

-That Israel has not only not met those conditions, but veered sharply in the opposite direction with the recent strike on Hamas leaders in Qatar, left Sir Keir Starmer with little choice but to confirm what amounts to a major UK policy shift or risk charges of empty rhetoric.
+That Israel has not only failed to meet those conditions, but veered sharply in the opposite direction with the recent strike on Hamas leaders in Qatar, left Sir Keir with little choice but to confirm what would amount to a major UK policy shift or risk charges of empty rhetoric.

 How much significance the change will have in practice, however, is another matter.
 Palestine is not going to become a state tomorrow.
 It lacks very many of the attributes associated with statehood: a defined border, a capital and a government – although responsibility for this situation is widely shared.
 Donald Trump’s relative equanimity at his Chequers press conference about the difference between US and UK policy on Palestine also suggests that it is not seen as a big issue in Washington.